Order-Optimal Sequential 1-Bit Mean Estimation in General Tail Regimes

 \section{Introduction}

 Mean estimation is one of the most fundamental and ubiquitous tasks in statistics, machine learning, and theoretical computer science.
-In modern applications, such as those arising in large-scale sensor networks and decentralized federated learning, the learner rarely has direct access to raw data.
-Instead, communication bottlenecks often mandate that data samples be severely compressed prior to transmission.
-We address the absolute extreme of this communication-constrained setting, where the learner receives only a single bit of feedback per sample.
+In modern applications, such as those arising in large-scale sensor networks and decentralized federated learning, the learner often cannot directly access the raw data, and communication bottlenecks often mandate that data samples be severely compressed prior to transmission.
+We address an extreme case of this communication-constrained setting, where the learner receives only a single bit of feedback per sample.
 This extreme quantization raises a fundamental theoretical question: \begin{quote} \textit{How does 1-bit quantization affect the sample complexity of mean estimation?} \end{quote}

 We specifically focus on the threshold query model, where the learner sequentially sends a scalar threshold to an agent and receives a 1-bit indicator of whether the observed sample exceeds it.
 Beyond its simplicity, the threshold query model naturally captures interesting real-world scenarios where observing the exact value of a sample is impossible, but binary threshold crossings are easily observed.
 A canonical example is pricing in economics~\cite{kleinberg2003value, leme2023pricing}: A seller cannot directly observe a buyer's maximum willingness-to-pay (their hidden sample), but by offering a price, the seller observes a 1-bit purchasing decision indicating whether the buyer's internal valuation exceeds said price.
 Similar mechanisms appear in bio-assay testing, where a specimen reacts only if a viral load exceeds a dosage threshold, and in reliability engineering, where a component fails if a stressor exceeds its physical limit.